7 Kefir Benefits for your Health (plus How to Make)

 How to prepare

-In a glass jar, add water and brown sugar and dilute well.
-Add the kefir grains and cover the top of the jar with a paper towel, gauze or thin cloth, securing it with an elastic band to keep it secure.
-Leave in a dark place, at room temperature, to ferment for 24 to 72 hours.
-The longer it ferments, the less sweet the final drink will be.
-After fermentation, strain the grains to use them for the next fermentation.
+In a glass jar, dissolve the brown sugar in water.
+Add the kefir grains and cover the jar with a paper towel, gauze, or thin cloth, securing it with an elastic band.
+Leave in a dark place at room temperature to ferment for 24 to 72 hours.
+The longer it ferments, the less sweet it will taste.
+After fermentation, strain the grains to reuse them.

 Flavoring water kefir

-After fermentation, water kefir can be mixed with fruit juices, teas, ginger, and dried or fresh fruits to taste.
-Fermentation causes the drink to become slightly carbonated, making it possible to taste it to create a homemade soft drink.
+After fermentation, water kefir can be flavored with fruit juices, teas, ginger, or dried and fresh fruits.
+Because fermentation produces slight carbonation, the drink can taste like a homemade soft drink.

-Water kefir lasts from 3 days to 1 week in the refrigerator, and can be consumed as a snack or taken with lunch or dinner.
+Water kefir lasts 3 to 7 days in the refrigerator and can be consumed as a snack or with meals.

 How to cultivate kefir

-You should not use kefir grains that are green, yellow or brown, as this indicates that they are no longer suitable for consumption.
+Grains that turn green, yellow, or brown should not be used, as this indicates they are no longer safe for consumption.

 Can you use milk kefir to make water kefir?